Camas County Jail Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Camas County Jail

-If you are a landowner in Camas County you may be able to post a property bond.
-Property within Camas County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Camas County, you may be able to post a property bond using real estate as collateral.
+All property owners must be present to sign the bond agreement.

-To find if property located outside of Camas County can be used as collateral, call a local bail or bond agent or contact a defense lawyer.
+To find out if property outside Camas County can be used, contact a local bail agent or attorney.

-Click here for additional information on how to post bail at Camas County Jail.
+Click here for more details about posting bail at Camas County Jail.

 Who can post Bail or Bond for a Defendant at Camas County Jail?